Resources

 Coaching and Behavior Change

 Everything Howard Jacobson offers online at plantyourself.com is brilliant.
-He’s a writer, thinker, coach and advocate for justice, sustainability and whole foods plant-based living.
+He’s a writer, teacher, coach and advocate for justice, sustainability and whole foods plant-based living.
 His humility and sense of humor are disarming, his intelligence incisive, and his ability to unleash fabulous metaphors in casual conversation always makes me smile.
 Check out his podcast–it’s the best!

 Recipes